From Clumps to Sheets: Geometry Controls the Temperature PDF of Multi-Phase Gas

+We note that these mixing layer PDFs are subject to the box height effect mentioned in \autoref{sec:turbulent box and mixing layer} and demonstrated in \autoref{sec:mixing_layer_PDF_vs_box_height}.
+However, we have kept the box height unchanged when measuring all the PDFs shown in \autoref{fig:ISM_mixing_layer_PDF_vs_Da} across mixing layers along our turbulent-driving sequence.
+This allows us to directly compare the abundance of intermediate temperature gas across the PDFs in \autoref{fig:ISM_mixing_layer_PDF_vs_Da}.

-Several previous works reported trends of how temperature PDFs vary with the strength of turbulence and are generally consistent with our findings. \cite{audit05} reported seeing a larger fraction of thermally unstable gas in their simulations when they increase the strength of turbulence.
-Their simulations are two-dimensional and have a different setup involving converging flows. \cite{Saury:2014} reported the same trend in their 3D ISM turbulent box simulations, but they only plotted temperature PDFs for two different turbulence strengths (see their figure 14 for details) and did not survey the parameter space comprehensively.
-However, the evolution of ISM temperature PDFs along such a turbulent-driving sequence is largely unexplained beyond the qualitative statement of "stronger turbulence implies more intermediate temperature gas".
+Several previous works reported trends of how temperature PDFs vary with the strength of turbulence. \cite{audit05} reported seeing a larger fraction of thermally unstable gas in their simulations when they increase the strength of turbulence.
+Their simulations are two-dimensional and have a different setup involving converging flows. \cite{Saury:2014} reported the same trend in their 3D ISM turbulent box simulations, but they only plotted temperature PDFs for two different turbulence strengths (see their figure 14 for details) and did not survey the parameter space comprehensively. \cite{mohapatra22-turb_box} ran turbulent box simulations under ICM conditions and also found an increase in the mass fraction of intermediate temperature gas with turbulence strength (see their figure 4 for details).
+These trends are generally consistent with our findings.
+However, the evolution of temperature PDFs along a turbulent-driving sequence is largely unexplained beyond the qualitative statement of "stronger turbulence implies more intermediate temperature gas".
 In \autoref{sec:interpretation}, we shall see that a geometric decomposition affords more insight.